TobKed/fetch-apache-ga-stats/README.md

 ## Determining ASF repositories which uses GitHub Actions (matrix.json)

-There is no single endpoint to obtain list of ASF repositories which uses GA and since ASF consists of 2000+ repositories it is not trivial task to obtain it.
+There is no single endpoint to obtain a list of ASF repositories which uses GA and since ASF consists of 2000+ repositories it is not a trivial task to obtain it.

 This list of repositories which uses GitHub Actions is stored in [matrix.json](./matrix.json) and can be updated in three ways: